-During the financial year the Company issued 875,000 ordinary shares as a result of the exercise of options.
-Since the end of the financial year the Company has issued 2,700,000 ordinary shares as a result of the exercise of options.
+During the period the Company issued 2,700,000 ordinary shares as a result of the exercise of options.
+No ordinary shares have been issued since 31 December 2012 as a result of the exercise of options.

 13. Indemnification and Insurance of Officers and Auditors